NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 need to translate root joint  segment using its channel (6DOF, using its translation components as it has 0 offset)

+glm axis angle rot creates scaling be from accumulation need to fix this.

 Just use 0 start, offset end for line start end, then put concat offset in matrix to translate rel to?

+So when transform is applied we have parent offset + 0 for the start pos , and parent offset + child offset for end (with rotations included).

+Inverts trans + rot of parent, apply my joint transform, then univernse.